mshi-so/dsnd-course2/README.md

 I used GDP in today's USD amount as the target to showcase what indicator has the strongest correlation with GDP attempted to build a model around that.

 Through the analysis, Tourism and Infrastructure (especially broadband, telephone and cellular connection) has a significant correlation with difference in GDP.

+Link to my blog post: https://mshi-so.github.io/dsnd-course2/

+**Acknowledgement**

+The data used in this analysis in located on DataBank by World Bank Group, link here: https://databank.worldbank.org/source/world-development-indicators#